Buying, renting or shipping a car in Hawaii

 Prepare your vehicle for shipping

-When shipping a car to Hawaii, you need to produce a valid ID when you collect the vehicle from the port.
+When shipping a vehicle to Hawaii, make sure you to take the current title and registration, a notarized letter of authorization from any non-present part and a valid ID when you pick up your car from the port in Hawaii.
 Apart from that, there are a few things you need to do to get your vehicle ready for its journey.
 You should:

 - Check the vehicle is operational, including a working emergency brake.
 Check that your vehicle is not leaking any fluids, the brakes and emergency brake are in good working order, the wheels move, and the windows are intact.